 - Customer loyalty is easier to achieve.

-If you have the option to do niche marketing or mass marketing, then you should consider the downsides of niche marketing in every case.
+If you have the option to do niche marketing or mass marketing, then you should consider the downsides as well.

 It may not be right for a specific initiative due to reasons such as: